,

 Committees and Working Groups: Resources Committee

-I have been a governor at Downs Junior School since January 2021 and have a daughter at the school.
-My day job is in software development.
+I have been a governor at Downs Junior School since January 2021 and my daughter is a former pupil at the school

 I've always loved this part of Brighton and wanted to contribute to the community in any way that I can.
 It's great to have an opportunity to do that at such an amazing school.
 Currently I am the chair of the school's Resources Committee.